 Your risk of hematuria increases as you age.
 Your risk is also higher if you’ve recently had a kidney or urinary tract infection.
 If you have a family history of kidney stones or kidney diseases, you may also be more likely to find blood in your urine.

 The doctors at Pacific Northwest Urology Specialists diagnose the cause of hematuria with a physical exam, lab work including blood and urine tests, and a cystoscopy.
-Your doctor may also order a diagnostic imaging study like an MRI or ultrasound.
+Your doctor may also order a diagnostic imaging study, most commonly a CT IVP, less likely an MRI or an ultrasound.

 A cystoscopy is a minimally invasive procedure that allows your urologist to check your bladder for signs of infection or abnormal tissue.
 They thoroughly numb your urethra before inserting a cystoscope — a slender tube with a light and a camera mounted on its tip — through your urethra and into your bladder.
 The camera sends images of your bladder to a video monitor in the treatment room.